The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

 - Vitamin D3 with K2 (MK-7), 5,000 to 10,000 IU D3 with 200 mcg MK-7.
 Oil-based liquid drops or soft-gel capsule.

-- Boron, 3 to 10 mg/day, either as borax dissolved in water or as a boron glycinate.
+- Boron, 3 to 10 mg/day, as borax dissolved in water or as a boron glycinate.

 - Methylcobalamin B12 sublingual, 1,000 to 5,000 mcg/day if vegetarian or vegan; 500 to 1,000 mcg/day as insurance even for omnivores over 50, when stomach acid drops and absorption falls.

-- EPA/DHA, 1 to 3 g/day, from a third-party-tested wild fish oil or algal oil source.
+- EPA/DHA, 1 to 3 g/day, from a clean wild fish oil or algal oil source.

-That is eight items.
-Every one of them addresses a deficiency that the food supply alone, in 2026, does not reliably cover.
-Adding the ninth, the tenth, the twentieth is almost always net-negative.
-The body cannot integrate the load, the absorption competes, the budget escalates, and the compliance collapses.
+Eight items.
+Every one addresses a deficiency the food supply alone, in 2026, does not reliably cover.
+The ninth, the tenth, the twentieth are almost always net-negative.
+The body cannot integrate the load, the absorption competes, the budget escalates, the compliance collapses.

 Layers on top of this, for specific situations: